pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--VZ700.md

 The generic console is enabled by default on this port.
 The following screen modes are supported:

 * Mode 0 - 40x24, 16 colours
-* Mode 1 - 80x24, 2 colours (select colours and then clear the screen to switch)
+* Mode 1 - 80x24, 2 colours

 Both modes support chunky graphics.

+To select the colours in mode 2, you should use `textbackground()/textcolor()` to select background/foreground colours.
+They will only take effect the next time the screen is cleared.

 # Limitations

 * The generated program will not work on the unexpanded (16k) VZ350
 * Sounds, joysticks and hires graphics are not yet supported
 * Scanning the keyboard temporarily disables interrupts
+* Scanning the keyboard reportedly causes problems on real hardware

 # Reference